 Step 1

 Strengthen your legs and core.
-Some exercises you can perform are squats, lunges, supermans and crunches.
-You can use dumbbells or a barbell to increase the intensity of squats and lunges.
-Practice jumping by jumping in place and bring your knees toward your chest.
+Perform squats and lunges, and use dumbbells or a barbell to increase the intensity of these exercises.
+Perform crunches, planks and other exercises that strengthen the abdominal region.
+Practice jumping by jumping in place, bringing your knees as high as possible to your chest.

 Step 2

 Stretch your back, abdominals, hips and leg muscles.
-Stretching your muscles increases your flexibility and reduces your risk of injury while learning to do a back flip.
+Stretching your muscles increases your flexibility and helps reduce your risk of injury while learning to do a backflip.
 Before learning a new skill in gymnastics, you must be strong and flexible enough to perform the skill.

 Step 3

-Master a backbend, a back walkover and a back handspring before attempting a back flip.
+Master a backbend, a back walkover and a back handspring before attempting a backflip.
 You should be able to move into a backbend by standing on your feet with your hands in the air and bending backwards to lower your hands to the ground.
 After mastering this skill, you should be able to bring your leg off the ground and walk over to a standing position.
-The back handspring involves swinging your body into a back flip, but supporting your body weight with your arms and then landing on your feet.
+The back handspring involves swinging your body into a backflip but supporting your body's weight with your arms and landing on your feet.

 Step 4

-Practice back flips on a trampoline.
-A back flip can be a mental challenge because you must overcome the natural fear of falling backwards on your head.
-The trampoline will help you exceed the necessary height in your jump to complete a back flip.
-This will help you overcome the mental challenge and make it easier to overcome the fear on the floor.
+Practice backflips on a trampoline.
+A backflip can be a mental challenge because you must overcome the natural fear of falling backwards on your head.
+The trampoline will help you exceed the necessary height in your jump to complete a backflip.
+This will help you overcome the mental challenge and makes it easier to overcome fear on the floor.

 Step 5

-Stand with your knees straight and your feet flat on the floor to do a back flip.
-Start with your arms extended above your head and swing your arms downward past your hips while simultaneously bending your knees.
+Stand with your knees straight and your feet flat on the floor.
+Start with your arms extended above your head, and swing your arms downward past your hips while simultaneously bending your knees.
 As you swing your arms back up, stop your swing slightly past your ears.
-Bring your hips above your head and tuck your knees as you rotate into a flip and land with your knees slightly bent.
+Bring your hips above your head, and tuck your knees as you rotate into a flip and land with your knees slightly bent.

 Things You'll Need